 The New Mexico Music Commission Hall of Fame

-In addition to the general criteria listed above, those acknowledged in our unofficial Hall of Fame must have been born here in New Mexico or have made residence in the state at some point during their lives.
+In addition to the general criteria outlined above, those acknowledged in our unofficial Hall of Fame may be living or dead and must have been born here in New Mexico or have established residence in the state at some point during their lives.

-Visit the links below to view our Hall of Famers.
+Visit the links below to view our unofficial Hall of Famers.

 - ArtistsNew Mexico Music Commission Hall of Fame ~ New Mexico Artists This category consists of singers, songwriters, bands, musicians, arrangers, conductors, sound engineers, etc. involved in the performance side of the state’s Music Industry.
 Currently there are approximately one hundred